You do not have to “just live” with your tinnitus anymore!

 Relaxing : Learning how to relax is very helpful if the noise in your ears frustrates you.
 Stress makes tinnitus seem worse.
 By relaxing, you have a chance to rest and better deal with the sound.

 What can I do to help myself? : Avoid anything that can make your tinnitus worse, such as smoking, alcohol and loud noise.
 If you are a construction worker, an airport worker, or a hunter, or if you are regularly exposed to loud noise at home or at work, wear custom ear plugs or special earmuffs to protect your hearing and keep your tinnitus from getting worse.
-If it is hard for you to hear over your tinnitus, have a current hearing evaluation.
-Correcting a hearing loss will reduce the stress and strain of trying to understand speech, which can positively impact your tinnitus as well.
+If it is hard for you to hear over your tinnitus and are ready to start treatment, have a current hearing evaluation at our hearing center in Denver.
+Correcting a hearing loss will reduce the stress and strain of trying to understand speech, which can reduce your tinnitus as well.

-What is the next step? : Schedule an appointment with Dr. Julie to evaluate and discuss your tinnitus.Schedule an Appointment
+What is the next step? : Schedule an appointment with Dr. Julie and her team to evaluate and discuss your tinnitus.Schedule an Appointment